Application & Review

 North American Society for the Sociology of Sport members wishing to gain Research Fellow status must have a continuous and high quality record of scholarship, as outlined below.
 Special consideration will be given to senior and emeritus scholars whose contributions to the field meet the eligibility criteria, but only when date of recent publications and presentations is not considered.

 NASSS Fellows will be announced and presented with the award at the annual conference in November.

 The minimum criteria that must be met include (both A and B):

-- Publications: All NASSS Research Fellows must have published at least 20 refereed journal articles.
-Five of the total refereed journal articles must be within the last six years.
-Three of the total refereed journal articles must be published in, or accepted for publication in, the Sociology of Sport Journal.
-Each NASSS Research Fellow must be first or solo author on at least five of the referee journal articles, including at least one refereed publication in the Sociology of Sport Journal.
+- Publications: All NASSS Research Fellows must have at least 20 research outputs, including no less than 10 published (or in-press) refereed journal articles.
+Additional research outputs might include (but are not limited to): books and book chapters published by scholarly presses, federal or foundation grants which the applicant served as (co-)principal investigator; public sociology activities (such as editorials or articles in (inter)nationally-circulated magazines or (inter)national digital media), community-based research and activism, and service-oriented research activities.
+Five of the total refereed journal articles must be within the last six years (see special consideration in II.B.2.).
+Three of the total refereed journal articles should be published in, or accepted for publication in, the Sociology of Sport Journal.
+Each NASSS Research Fellow should be first or solo author on at least five of the refereed journal articles, including at least one refereed publication in the Sociology of Sport Journal